csc-training/intro-to-dl/day2/Exercise_7.md

 6](Exercise_6.md) to use multiple GPUs.

 - Do you get improvements in speed?
-- Do you get the same accuracy than with a single GPU?
+- Do you get the same accuracy as with a single GPU?

 ## Extracurricular 1